Chaitanya1715/gender-pay-equality-excel/README.md

 ## 📁 Files
 - `gender-equality-analysis.xlsx`: Final file with classification column
-- `table-screenshot.png`: Preview of the classification logic
+- `table-screenshot`: Preview of the classification logic

 ## 📌 Highlights
 - Implemented a clean classification logic using Excel formulas